samfitgen/trgen/docs/Full_Distance_Triathlon_Base-High_Volume.md

 **Description**:

 > Run 55min Easy-Moderate, RPE6, then randomly insert 8x30s bursts of high
-> speed, RPE9 over the course of week 7’s first run of the week with at least a
+> speed, RPE9 over the course of Week 7’s first run of the week with at least a
 > minute’s normal running pace between bursts.